openwallet-foundation/tac/docs/governance/deliverable-lifecycle.md

 !!! quote

-    This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+    These materials are made available under and are subject to the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/legalcode).

-### Terms of Use Notice
+### "Non-Representative" Disclaimer

-The terms of use notice must be included in all versions of the deliverable.
-The terms of use notice should include the following text:
+A "non-representative" disclaimer should be included in all versions of the deliverable.
+The "non-representative" disclaimer should include the following text:

 !!! quote

-    These materials are made available under and are subject to the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/legalcode).

-    THESE MATERIALS ARE PROVIDED “AS IS.”
-The OpenWallet Foundation ("OWF") and its members and contributors (each of OWF, its members and contributors, a "OWF Party") expressly disclaim any warranties (express, implied, or otherwise), including implied warranties of merchantability, non-infringement, fitness for a particular purpose, or title, related to the materials.
-The entire risk as to implementing or otherwise using the materials is assumed by the implementer and user.

-    IN NO EVENT WILL ANY OWF PARTY BE LIABLE TO ANY OTHER PARTY FOR LOST PROFITS OR ANY FORM OF INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OF ANY CHARACTER FROM ANY CAUSES OF ACTION OF ANY KIND WITH RESPECT TO THESE MATERIALS, ANY DELIVERABLE OR THE OWF GOVERNING AGREEMENT, WHETHER BASED ON BREACH OF CONTRACT, TORT (INCLUDING NEGLIGENCE), OR OTHERWISE, AND WHETHER OR NOT THE OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
+    These materials are a deliverable of the _sig name_ SIG and were created by the contributors to that SIG.
+It has not been reviewed, approved, or endorsed by the OpenWallet Foundation ("OWF") and its members.